samasri/omr/tools/compiler/OMRStatistics/README.md

 <Hierarchy base class name>
 <Method Name>,<Type: override or overload>, <Class Name>, <Number of Times Overloaded>
 ```
+## Trigerring Functionality
+In order to triger different functionalities of the tool, a config file is present.
+The config file is made of 3 lines; each line has a 0 or a 1.
+0 to turn off that feature and 1 to turn on that feature.
+The lines represent the following features:
+1. Hierarchy (so 1 would allow the program to print the hierarchy of the classes)
+2. Overloaded functions (so 1 would allow the program to print the overloaded functions)
+3. Overriden functions (so 1 would allow the program to print the overriden functions)

 # Testing
 This plugin has 5 test cases till now: